bartvanerp/SPSsite/content/courses/5cta0/statisticalsignalprocessing_estimation_Bayes.md

 +++
 ## Introduction
-Bayesian estimator takes its name from the Bayes'Theorem, which connects the conditional probabilities involving two events:
+Bayesian estimator takes its name from the Bayes' Theorem, which connects the conditional probabilities involving two events:
 \begin{equation}
 P[B|A]=\frac{P[A|B]P[B]}{P[A]}.
 \end{equation}